vapoursynth/vapoursynth/doc/pythonreference.rst

       Retrieve a Format object corresponding to the format information, Invalid formats throw an exception.

+   .. py:method:: create_video_frame(format, width, height)

+      Creates a new frame with uninitialized planes with the given dimensions and format.
+      This function is safe to call within a frame callback.

    .. py:method:: add_log_handler(handler_func)

       Installs a custom handler for the various error messages VapourSynth emits.